-Services that are covered for you What you must pay when you get these services Obesity screening and therapy to promote sustained weight loss If you have a body mass index of 30 or more, we cover intensive counseling to help you lose weight.
-This counseling is covered if you get it in a primary care setting, where it can be coordinated with your comprehensive prevention plan.
-Talk to your primary care doctor or practitioner to find out more.
-There is no coinsurance, copayment, or deductible for preventive obesity screening and therapy.
-Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services : U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
-Dispensing and administration of MAT medications (if applicable) Substance use counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments In-network: You pay 20% coinsurance for each Medicare-covered item.
+Services that are covered for you What you must pay when you get these services Opioid treatment program services Members of our plan with opioid use disorder (OUD) can receive coverage of services to treat OUD through an Opioid Treatment Program (OTP) which includes the following services: U.S. Food and Drug Administration (FDA)-approved opioid agonist and antagonist medication-assisted treatment (MAT) medications.
+Dispensing and administration of MAT medications (if applicable) Substance use disorder counseling Individual and group therapy Toxicology testing Intake activities Periodic assessments In-network: You pay 20% coinsurance for each Medicare-covered item.
 Out-of-network: You pay 20% coinsurance for each Medicare-covered item.
-Outpatient diagnostic tests and therapeutic services and supplies Covered services include, but are not limited to: X-rays Radiation (radium and isotope) therapy including technician materials and supplies Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations Laboratory tests Blood - including storage and administration.
+Outpatient diagnostic tests and therapeutic services and In-network: supplies Covered services include, but are not limited to: You pay a \$10 copay for each Medicare-covered simple x-ray.
+X-rays Radiation (radium and isotope) therapy including technician materials and supplies You pay a \$0 copay for lab services in providers and specialist offices.
+Surgical supplies, such as dressings Splints, casts and other devices used to reduce fractures and dislocations You pay a \$0 up to \$50 copay for lab services for Outpatient hospital.
+Laboratory tests Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins with the first pint of blood that you need.
-All other components of blood are covered beginning with the first pint used.
-In-network: You pay a \$5 copay for each Medicare-covered simple x- ray in providers office You pay a \$10 copay for each Medicare-covered simple x-ray at other locations.
-You pay a \$0 copay for lab services You pay 20% coinsurance for Medicare-covered medical supplies
+All other components of You pay 20% coinsurance for Medicare-covered medical supplies.
+Other outpatient diagnostic tests You pay a \$50 copay for Medicare-covered blood service.
+Prior authorization is required and is the responsibility of your provider.
+You pay a \$0 up to \$150 copay for each Medicare-covered diagnostic radiology services, such as CT scan and MRI (\$0 for diagnostic mammogram and ultrasounds).
+You pay a \$0 up to\$100 copay for Medicare-covered diagnostic tests and procedures other than MRI and CT scans. (\$0 copay for diagnostic EKG and diagnostic